 Importance of Employee Value Proposition (EVP)

-Since attracting best talent is harder than ever, consistent and efficient communication of Employee Value Proposition has become extremely importan
+Since attracting best talent is harder than ever, consistent and efficient communication of Employee Value Proposition (EVP) has become extremely important.

 Many recruiters and other HR Professionals now have planned strategies for communicating their EVP and Employer Brand with current and potential future candidates.